 Fortunately, both Hackman and Arakawa designated the same successor personal representative, their attorney Julia L. Peters, to manage their estates in the event of their deaths following their first successor, Hackman’s former attorney Michael G. Sutin, who predeceased them, according to The New York Post.

 While the unusual circumstances surrounding Hackman and his wife’s passing introduce complexity, they don’t necessarily indicate impending litigation.
-Given that it has barely been a month since the couple’s deaths, many questions remain unanswered.
-As new details emerge, Keystone will continue providing updates and expert analysis from our probate attorneys.
+That said, many questions still remain unanswered, despite several months having passed since the couple’s deaths.

-What Are the Details of Gene Hackman’s Death?
+What Was Gene Hackman's Cause of Death?

 The officials who arrived on the scene immediately determined that the couple had been deceased for some time before being discovered.

 Arakawa was found in a bathroom, with a prescription bottle nearby and pills scattered on the counter.
 A Buzzfeed-obtained search warrant described her body as showing “obvious signs of death, body decomposition, bloating in her face, and mummification in both hands and feet.”
-Hackman’s body, discovered in what appeared to be a mudroom, showed similar signs of decomposition.
-Additionally, one of the couple’s three dogs, which had been crated due to surgery, was found deceased from starvation and dehydration, according to BBC.

 Hackman, who had advanced Alzheimer’s disease, is believed to have died after Arakawa.
-Daily Mail consulted an occupational therapist who specializes in dementia care about Hackman’s final days.
+Daily Mail consulted an occupational therapist who specializes in dementia care about Gene Hackman’s last days.
 She speculated that Hackman may have repeatedly relived the trauma of discovering his wife’s body, forgetting each time due to his condition.

 According to The New York Post, an investigation by the New Mexico Office of the Medical Investigator concluded that Hackman likely died around February 18 from hypertensive atherosclerotic cardiovascular disease, with advanced Alzheimer’s being a contributing factor.
 Arakawa, on the other hand, is presumed to have died around February 12 from Hantavirus Pulmonary Syndrome.